graphdeco-inria/gaussian-splatting/README.md

   Port to use for connection to a running training script.
   ### --rendering-size
   Takes two space separated numbers to define the resolution at which network rendering occurs, ```1200``` width by default.
+  Note that to enforce an aspect that differs from the input images, you need ```--force-aspect-ratio``` too.
   ### --load_images
   Flag to load source dataset images to be displayed in the top view for each camera.
 </details>